-(BMK) 5000 MBH (1465 kW) and 6000 MBH (1758 kW) natural gas fueled heating boilers are modulating and condensing units.
+AERCO Benchmark (BMK) 5000 MBH (1465 kW) and 6000 MBH (1758 kW) natural gas and dual fuel propane/natural gas fueled boilers are modulating and condensing units.
 They represent a true industry advance that meets the needs of today's energy and environmental concerns.
+These models, under standard calibration, meet 20 part per million (ppm) NOx requirements, and are capable of complying with the U.S.'s most stringent NOx requirements of 9 ppm.

 Designed for application in any closed loop hydronic system, their modulating capability relates energy input directly to fluctuating system loads.
-The maximum turn down ratio for the BMK 5000 and 6000 is 15:1.
+The maximum turn down ratio for the BMK 5000 is 12.5:1, and is 15:1 for the BMK 6000.
 These Benchmark models provide extremely high efficiency, which makes them ideally suited for modern low temperature, as well as conventional heating systems.